MINERAL VS. CHEMICAL - WHAT DOES THIS MEAN?

 There are many benefits to using mineral filters:

-- only sunscreen actives that are "generally recognized as safe and effective" by the FDA
+- They are the only sunscreen actives that are "generally recognized as safe and effective" by the FDA

-- deflecting UV rays, rather than absorbing them, is better for darker skin tones, which are prone to hyperpigmentation
+- Since they deflect UV rays, rather than absorbing them, mineral filters are better for darker skin tones, which are more prone to hyperpigmentation

 The problem?
 Mineral sunscreens leave an unflattering white cast, or residue, on dark skin tones.

-Chemical filters are often recommended for people of color because they blend into the skin, but they have some problems:
+Chemical filters are often recommended for people of color because they blend into the skin, but they have a few problems:

-- some are harmful to the environment (in 2018, Hawaii banned sunscreens with octinoxate and oxybenzone because of the damage they caused to the coral reef)
+- Some chemical filters are harmful to the environment.
+In 2018, Hawaii banned sunscreens with octinoxate and oxybenzone because of the damage they caused to the coral reef

-- studies suggest that some can cause allergies, hormone disruption, and cell damage
+- Studies suggest that some chemical filters can cause allergies, hormone disruption, and cell damage

-- studies suggest that some are absorbed into the bloodstream at potentially toxic levels (the FDA plans to do more research)
+- Studies suggest that some are absorbed into the bloodstream at potentially toxic levels.
+The FDA plans to do more research on this to understand its detailed effects

-At Nour™, we believe that all shades of skin deserve to have a mineral sunscreen option.
-We are developing a tinted mineral-only sunscreen so you can finally feel safe and confident when you protect your skin.
+At nour™, we believe that all shades of skin deserve to have a mineral sunscreen option that is safe and works well with darker skin tones.
+We are developing a tinted mineral-only sunscreen in three dark shades so that people of color can finally feel safe and confident when protecting their skin.

 WHY PEOPLE OF COLOR NEED TO WEAR SUNSCREEN